Medial Muscles of the sole of the Foot

 - The transverse head originates at the 3rd to 5th metatarsophalangeal joint and the deep transverse metatarsal ligament.

-- The oblique head arises at the cuboid bone, the lateral cuneiform bone and the 2nd to 4th metatarsal bones.
+- The oblique head arises at the cuboid bone, the lateral cuneiform bone and the bases of the 2nd to 4th metatarsal bones.
+It may also/alternatively have an attachment to the sheath of the fibularis longus tendon.
 To be precise the oblique head does not lie within the medial but central group of the plantar fascia.

 Both heads form a common tendon, which runs along the lateral sesamoid bone of the great toe, and inserts at the base of the proximal phalanx of the big toe.